rafix923/robot-video-maker-project/README.md

 # video-maker
-Open source project to program bots do make videos
+Open source project to program bots to make videos.